Michigan State University

 D. Comic Art/Zines

-Continue to collect comic art by LGBTQIA2S+ artists, and comic art produced by and intended for the LGBTQIA2S+ community
+Continue to collect comic art by LGBTQIA2S+ artists, and comic art produced by and intended for the LGBTQIA2S+ community.

 E. Popular Fiction

-Continue to collect current and out of print material that include LGBTQIA2S+ subject matter within popular fiction.
+Continue to collect current and out of print material that includes LGBTQIA2S+ subject matter within popular fiction.
 Areas of strength include gay and lesbian "pulp paperbacks" from the 1950’s-1970’s, and LGBTQIA2S+ small press fiction.

 F. Rare Books